huytd/node-online-game-template/README.md

 - Clone the source code from Github
 - Run `npm install` to install needed packages
 - Writing your code in `server/server.js` and `client/js/game.js`
+- Run your game server with `npm start` command

 ## Server side
 You can write all the server side code in `server/server.js`